 CVS Caremark Corp.

-Other companies that have Six Sigma programs:
+Other companies that have had or still have Six Sigma programs:

 United Parcel Service (UPS)